MicrosoftDocs/quantum-docs-pr/articles/quantum-techniques-5-WorkingWithQubits.md

 }
 ```

 Notable programmatic features shown in this operation are a more complex `fixup` part of the loop which involves quantum operations, and the use of `AssertProb` statements to ascertain the probability of measuring the quantum state at certain specified points in the program.
-See also (xref:quantum-techniques-TestingAndDebugging) for more information about `Assert` and `AssertProb` statements.
+See also [Testing and debugging](xref:quantum-techniques-testinganddebugging) for more information about `Assert` and `AssertProb` statements.